 - First, what is seen as being best practice in current analyst relations operations could have problems.
 Something is not best simply because something is commonly used.
 For example, it is common to stretch the budget of analyst events so as to maximize the attendance.
 The logic behind that is ‘analyst hours per dollar’.
 With this reasoning, which some call best practice, a seven-hour event with 50 analysts is twice as good as an event with 25 analysts that costs the same.
 The first event gets the vendor 350 analyst hours; the latter is 175.
 A few vendors will even turn that into cash.
 If an analyst otherwise costs $200 an hour to hire, then the first event has ‘made’ the firm $70,000 of analyst time, versus $35,000.
 What this missed out is the greater favourability of the experience for the most influential analysts if half the number of analysts are competing for vendor time.
 Normally, spreading time across fewer analysts is better.

-- Third, ‘real world’ is often cautious and retrospective.
-Where does this idea of ‘real world’ best practice come from?
-It’s not very open to objective or rational debate, and produces paradigm blindness.
+- Third, the ‘real world’ is often cautious and retrospective.
+Where does this idea of the ‘real world’ best practice come from?
+It’s not very open to objective or rational debate and produces paradigm blindness.
 There’s a kind of common sense that dictates the contents of this body of knowledge.
 It’s based on what the ‘leading’ vendors do, but this causes a certain reversion to the mean.
-If your company uses a tactics which is not seen as ‘real world best practice’ then a pressure get set up for you to stop doing it, even if it’s effective.
+If your company uses tactics that are not seen as ‘real-world best practice’ then pressure builds up for you to stop doing it, even if it’s effective.